ssbc/ssb-buttwoo-spec/README.md

    message creation
  - `previous`: [ssb-bfe]-encoded message ID for the previous message in the feed.
 For the first message this must be BFE nil.
  - `tag`: a byte with extensible tag information (the value `0x00` means a standard message, `0x01` means subfeed, `0x02` means end-of-feed).
-One can use other tags to mean something else.
-This could be used to carry for example files as content.
+In future versions other tags to mean something else.
  - `contentLength`: the length of the bipf-encoded `content` in bytes
  - `hash`: concatenation of `0x00` with the [blake3] hash of the bipf-encoded `content` bytes